HungryAdi/SampleWireframe/README.md

 * They need to listen to the advise of those that have lived in the previous generations.
 This is something not taught in schools.

 ### Solution:
-* A low-cost nonprofit that connects honors high school students with elderly people need a hand in hoe care and want the company.
+* A low-cost nonprofit that connects honors high school students with elderly people need a hand in home care and want the company.
 * Facilitate background checks for all volunteers and staff.
 * Raise funds through community outreach and sponsorships, and through out-of-state families of the elderly we are helping.